 Instructions

-2. Add chopped apple into a microwave safe coffee mug (preferably a large mug).
-Microwave for 2 minutes (this step helps to cook the apple and also concentrates the flavor).
+- Add chopped apple into a microwave safe coffee mug (preferably a large mug).
+Microwave for 2 minutes.
+Pro tip: Pre-cooking the apple chunks not only softens them but also removes excess moisture and enhances the flavor concentration.

-3. Remove mug from microwave, stir in butter, until it is fully melted and then mix in milk (this helps to cool down the apples slightly).
+- Remove mug from microwave, stir in butter, until it is fully melted and then mix in milk.
+Tip: Use room-temperature butter!
+Cold butter reduces the temperature of apples drastically and affects the texture of the finished product.

-5. Microwave for 1 minute and 50 seconds for a wide mug OR 2 minutes for regular mug (as shown in photos).
+- Microwave for 1 minute and 50 seconds for a wide mug or 2 minutes for regular mug (as shown in photos).

 Notes